Process-ing/feup-ldts/docs/README.md

 #### The Pattern

-Due to this, we decided to use the **Model/View/Controller** Pattern which is very common in Graphical User Interfaces (GUI).
+Due to this, we decided to use the **Model/View/Controller** Pattern, which is very common in Graphical User Interfaces (GUI).
 The idea behind this pattern is to use three different sections:
 - **Model** - used to represent the data, rules and game logic.
 - **View**  - displays the model and sends actions to the controller.
 - **Controller** - provides a model to view and interpret user actions.